nschorgh/CaveXML/README.md

 README
 ======

 CaveXML is a data interchange format for the purpose of facilitating scientific research on caves.
-This repository provides: CaveXML element and data type definitions, an example database, and a few tools to work with CaveXML-formatted data.
+This repository provides: CaveXML element and data type definitions, an example database, and tools to work with CaveXML-formatted data.

    [`cavexml.md`](./cavexml.md)	  (explains the CaveXML standard)